sarukuku/object-joiner/README.md

 # object-joiner

-A tiny utility that merges JavaScript objects and bundles clashing property values to an array instead of overwriting them.
+A tiny utility that merges JavaScript objects by bundling clashing property values to arrays instead of overwriting them.
 Variable number of objects can be passed as arguments.

+**Other details**
+- Clashing arrays are merged and order of array items preserved
+- In objects when a cyclic reference is found is's replaced with a string containing `[Cyclic]`

 ## Install